arcestia/danyalzia.github.io/contact.md

 Hey there, thank you for visiting my website.
 I am flattered that you are interested in contacting me!

 I’m looking forward to connecting with you.
-My social media links can found in the sidebar (click the icon in the far left of this page).
+My social media links can found in the sidebar (click the icon in the far left of this page to open it).

 Please note this is my personal blog, and I DO NOT accept guest posts or advertising inquiries.